PanBrowse/PanVA/docs/thornton.md

 This document describes how to manage PanVA instances to be available through https://www.bioinformatics.nl/panva/.

-# Architecture
+# Introduction

 When a user visits https://www.bioinformatics.nl/panva/ or any subpage, the request is forwarded by Myers (the public webserver) to Thornton (an internal server that runs docker containers).
 On Thornton, each request is handled by a single Nginx instance that forwards the request to the appropriate PanVA instance based on the subpath.

-Adding a new PanVA instances requires no changes on Myers.
+Adding new PanVA instances requires no changes on Myers.

 # Configuration files